AloneLeek/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-Display the 10 newest files in cwd
 13-Takes a list of words as input and prints words that appear exactly once (input/output: one line, one word ; words should be sorted)
 14-Display lines containing the pattern from the file.
+15-Display number of lines that contain a pattern in a file